BI66IE619/Inspect-Element-Developer-Tools/README.md

 4. Rename bookmark to "Inspect Element"
 5. Hop into any page you would like to inspect element on and open/run the bookmark
 6. Enjoy!

+# Extra
+PS. this will get updates every few weeks to fix parches and buts